Vonage-Community/video-api-web-samples/Publish-Canvas/README.md

-OpenTok.js Publish from a Canvas Sample
+Vonage Video Publish from a Canvas Sample
 ===========================

 In this sample application we show you how to publish a custom stream from a Canvas tag.
 This sample creates a simple Publisher and publishes it to a Session.
 For a more detailed example that uses a Canvas to apply a filter to your Camera have a look at the [Stream-Filter](../Stream-Filter) sample.